 Students may check out up to 3 books at a time for 10 school days.
-After that point, a fine of ten cents per day will accrue.
-(Overnight materials accrue a fine of .25 cents per day.)
-Students may not check out materials if overdue items or fees are on their account.
 Students losing materials will be responsible for replacement cost.

 MESSAGES AND PHONE CALLS

 Classes will not be interrupted for messages, deliveries, or phone calls (except for verified emergencies) during the school day.
 Please make your arrangements with your children before they leave for school.
 When the office receives personal messages or items for students, the students are asked to pick them up between classes from the front office.